-□-The total hours may be increased if the student is required to take remedial math, remedial English, foreign language or international and diverse cultures courses.
+D-The total hours may be increased if the student is required to take remedial math, remedial English, foreign language or interna-

 Note: The 6-hour Core Curriculum requirement for international and cultural diversity may be met with courses used to satisfy other degree requirements.
 Please consult with your academic advisor.